tum-esm/utils/docs/pages/api-reference.md

 def set_max_size(new_max_size: int) -> None
 ```

-sets a new max size
+Sets a new max size fo the list.

 ##### `merge_dicts`